 Removal of any wood debris is essential during the construction process.
-Any materials that contain cellulose that may be in contact with the soil either under or around the structure being treated should be removed and will greatly reduce termite foraging after construction is complete.
+Any materials containing cellulose that may be in contact with the soil either under or around the structure being treated should be removed and greatly reduce termite foraging after construction is complete.

 No soil treatments can occur while precipitation is occurring or in any conditions where run-off is likely to occur.
-Any re-treatment due to rain would require an additional treatment at the expense of the general contractor.
+Any re-treatment due to rain would require additional treatment at the expense of the general contractor.
 Soil applications cannot occur during or immediately following heavy rains.
 Soil applications cannot be performed when conditions may cause runoff or create an environmental hazard.

-Mug-A-Bug will properly dispose of any termiticide containers offsite in accordance with label instructions, to include triple rinse and destruction of the original container.
+Mug-A-Bug will properly dispose of any termiticide containers offsite by label instructions, including triple rinse and destruction of the original container.
 Mug-A-Bug is a certified pest control operator licensed in the State of Colorado and is an approved contractor to perform termite soil treatments, which falls under the category of Wood Destroying Insects with the Colorado Dept. of Ag.

 ProThor SC2 is our preferred termite soil treatment product used for each project.
 Imidacloprid is the active ingredient (AI) for ProThor SC2.
-ProThor SC2 is a non-repellent termiticide used for prevention or control of subterranean termites.
+ProThor SC2 is a non-repellent termiticide used for the prevention or control of subterranean termites.

 1. Construction workers and other individuals should leave the immediate area during treatment and application until the termiticide is absorbed into the soil.
 Workers can re-enter the treated area usually within 20-30 minutes.